This page will be updated as new details are available. Thanks for your support, flexibility and understanding.

 Are there other safety precautions expected?

 Fans can anticipate the addition of hand sanitizer stations near each food service area at UPMC Park.
 We will also observe all current physical distancing requirements in the seating bowl and in any common areas of the park such as concession lines, entry/exit gates, and restrooms.
-We ask that fans observe all posted signage and practice critical personal care practices such as using face coverings and hand-washing.
+We ask that fans observe all posted signage and practice critical personal care practices such as hand-washing.
 Additionally, we ask that patrons remove all personal trash from their seating area and dispose of it in a waste receptacle to reduce the risk to fans and employees alike.
 Stadium cleaning protocols and practices have been updated to ensure the ballpark will be cleaned and disinfected at regular intervals using products approved by the CDC and EPA for use against COVID-19.

 Where do I enter the stadium?